Azure/azure-sdk-for-js/sdk/notificationhubs/notification-hubs/migrationguide.md

 ### Cross Service SDK improvements

-The new version of the Service Bus library also shares some of the cross-service improvements made to the Azure development experience, such as:
+The new version of the Notification Hubs library also shares some of the cross-service improvements made to the Azure development experience, such as:

 - Modular development that allows for tree shaking and importing only the functionality that is needed.
 - A unified logging and diagnostics pipeline that offers a common view of the activities across each of the client libraries.